 2. Add and configure a Web Part

-Go to the page where you want to display filtered content and add the BindTuning web parts that fits your content the best way (e.g., Tiles, List, News).
+Go to the page where you want to display filtered content and add the BindTuning web parts that fit your content the best (e.g., Tiles, List, News).

 Open the web part settings and under Source, connect it to your SharePoint list.